 N.Y.
-Gov. Cuomo: Apex of coronavirus outbreak could come in 14 days
+Gov. Cuomo: ‘Apex’ of coronavirus outbreak could come in 14 days

 “In many ways, we have exhausted every option available to us,” he said.
 “We’ve closed all the businesses, we’ve reduced the street density, and we’ve increased testing to the highest level in the country.”

-Mr. Cuomo re-upped his call for the federal government to leverage the Defense Production Act to ramp up the production of critical supplies, like ventilators.
+Mr. Cuomo re-upped his call for the federal government to leverage the Defense Production Act to ramp up the production of critical supplies, like ventilators, saying it’s inexplicable that there hasn’t been quicker action on that front.

 “I need the ventilators in 14 days — only the federal government has that power,” he said.